Yuka Nagai: Early career

 Nagai finished 18th at the 2012 Japanese Junior Championships.
 Her international debut came at the start of the 2012–13 season, at the 2012 Asian Trophy.
 She placed 7th at her ISU Junior Grand Prix (JGP) event in Austria, and 18th at the Japanese Junior Championships.

 In 2013–14, Nagai finished 8th at her JGP event in Latvia and 19th at the Japanese Junior Championships.

 2014–15 season

 During the 2014–15 JGP series, Nagai won silver medals in Ljubljana, Slovenia and Nagoya, Japan.
 Her results qualified her for the Junior Grand Prix Final, held in December 2014 in Barcelona, Spain, where she placed 5th.

 Nagai placed 4th at the 2015 Japanese Championships and won the bronze medal at the junior event, finishing behind Wakaba Higuchi and Kaori Sakamoto.
 She was selected to compete at the 2015 Four Continents where she placed 6th in her senior international debut.

 She closed her season by finishing 7th at the 2015 World Junior Championships.

 2015–16 season

 Nagai started her season on the ISU Challenger Series (CS), placing 6th at the 2015 Ondrej Nepela Trophy.

 Making her debut on the senior level of the ISU Grand Prix, Nagai won bronze at 2015 Skate Canada International.

+2016–17 season

+Struggling with her jumps even during practice, Nagai competed at two Grand Prix events; she placed low at both.
+At the 2016 Japan Championships, she finished in 24th, an experience that she said was like "hitting rock bottom".
+Removed from the national team, she began university and contemplated how to move forward with skating: "If I was going to do it, I wanted to be at the very top.
+But when I thought about whether I could make it back to the world stage, I ended up making limits for myself."

+Post-competitive career

+Nagai graduated from Waseda University.
+She now works at a company providing non-life insurance.